enqueuer-land/enqueuer/README.md

 It get's event better.
 Due its fantastic plugin architecture design, you can extend its default modules and use any of [these](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) plugins or event [write your own](https://github.com/enqueuer-land/plugin-scaffold) to parse however you want.
 The built-in modules for object parsers are: `json`, `yml`, `csv` and `file`.
-The `file` one gets parsed as a regular string.
 Run `$ nqr -e` to see available ones.

 #### content file injection example
 Check out [this test example](https://github.com/enqueuer-land/enqueuer/blob/master/examples/file-placeholder.yml) test to get a full picture of it.